agribeiro/river_hydro_simulations/README.md

 ## Troubleshooting

 Jupyter Notebook or IPython Notebook files with a .ipynb extension on GitHub, they will render as static HTML files in the repository.
 The interactive features of the notebook, such as custom JavaScript plots, will not work on GitHub.
-So, to view the Jupyter notebook river_hydrodynamics_simulatins.ipynb in this repository you can use [nbviewer](https://nbviewer.jupyter.org/).
+Therefore, to view properly the Jupyter notebook river_hydrodynamics_simulatins.ipynb in this repository you can use [nbviewer](https://nbviewer.jupyter.org/).